 Why are Hodlinox plates better than other, similar products?

 Hodlinox plates boast a unique combination of features that can’t be found in similar products:

 Hodlinox Interlocking Plates consists of two plates that are locked with a padlock seal.
 Locking or unlocking your seed phrase is very easy, while a tight closure is guaranteed when locked.

 - Security seal

-Both the single and interlocking Hodlinox plates can be sealed with a tamper-evident security seal that allows you to always verify that your seed phrase hasn’t been compromised.
-The interlocking plates even feature an all-metal seal.
+The Interlocking Plates can be sealed with a tamper-evident metal security seal that allows you to always verify that your seed phrase hasn’t been compromised.

 - Immutable seed phrase

 Because the words on the Hodlinox plates don’t consist of single letters or movable type but are engraved in the steel (using an easy to use pen-like engraver), it’s not possible to accidentally change or remove the seed phrase after it has been carved into the plates.

 - Extra thick stainless steel